-What Harry could gather between the roaring television and his cousin's noisy snacking was that one of Aunt Marge's dogs had littered the night before and she absolutely refused to leave her precious darlings in order to babysit Harry.
+From what Harry could gather between the roaring television and his cousin's noisy snacking, one of Aunt Marge's dogs had littered the night before and she absolutely refused to leave her precious darlings in order to babysit Harry.
 This suited Harry just fine because Marge (who was not his biological aunt at all) was a horrible woman.
-The Dursleys on the other hand were in quite a predicament, they knew of no other places to unload the Potter brat while they took Dudley and his little friends to the carnival
+The Dursleys, on the other hand, were in quite a predicament, they knew of no other places to unload the Potter brat while they took Dudley and his little friends to the funfair.

 "What about that Figg woman?" shouted Uncle Vernon in a burst of inspiration, "she could watch the boy!"

 "She can," Aunt Petunia agreed.
 "But the old bat won't.
 Not after what happened last time!"

 Harry distinctly remembered "last time'" He swore—even after a severe beating from Uncle Vernon—that he had only been rifling through the drawers for a bit of paper to draw on.
 Instead, he found a crumpled old envelope.
 It was a letter from someone named Kwikspell informing Mrs. Figg that the program they created was not designed to aid people called Squibs.
 Harry, who had only begun to read a few months prior, inquired about the strange sounding words and was told crossly "children were to be seen, not heard."

 "Quite right," grumbled Uncle Vernon in agreement.
 "Although I thought she knew the boy was a gibberish-muttering freak.
 I suppose he'll have to come along then."

 Harry's little heart leaped at this unexpected good fortune.
 For the first time in his miserable life on Number Four Privet Drive, Harry had reason to hope that Dudley's birthday held more promise than the beating he always endured.